codejsha/algorithm-examples/README.md

         u.color = BLACK
 ```

-- Depth-first search (DFS): [c++](cpp-algorithm/src/graph), [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A search algorithm that traverses a graph by exploring as far as possible along each branch before backtracking.
+- Depth-first search (DFS), CLRS#22.3: [c++](cpp-algorithm/src/graph), [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A search algorithm that traverses a graph by exploring as far as possible along each branch before backtracking.
 Check to exists cycle in a graph.

 ```txt
 algorithm DFS(G):